|

 vii.
 Death benefits claims;

 viii.
-PTD and Pre-PTD claims;
+PTD and pre-PTD claims;

 ix.
-VSSR (where BWC
+VSSR

-is settling);
+(where BWC is settling);

 b.
 Indemnity-only

-settlements (including DWRF only settlements);
+settlements (including Disabled Workers’ Relief Fund only settlements);

 c.
-Medical
+Medical-only

 d.
 Settlements